-The photovoltaic market in Spain has registered throughout 2018 a large number of projects not only for the power of the solar plants (MW) but also for the business conditions established in the PPA contracts.
+The photovoltaic market in Spain has registered a large number of projects not only for the power of the solar plants (MW) but also for the business conditions established in the PPA contracts.

 Murcia, Extremadura and Andalusia are the Autonomous Communities that have concentrated a greater number of photovoltaic projects, some of them with important volume of power as the photovoltaic plant of Mula (Murcia) with 500 MW, Talasol Project (Cáceres) with 300 MW or the Nuñez de Balboa plant (Badajoz) with 500 MW.

-A common denominator of most transactions closed in 2018 is that sponsors have avoided merchant risk by negotiating PPA.
+A common denominator of most transactions is that sponsors have avoided merchant risk by negotiating PPA.
 One of the most important operations, due to being two Spanish listed companies, is the Solaria operation, signing two PPA agreements with Repsol for a power of 50 MW each.
 Another transaction recently announced was signed by Cox Energy and Audax between Spain and Portugal.
 This operation represents the largest photovoltaic PPA in the world with 660 MW of total contracted power.

 The financing challenge: merchant model vs PPA model

 According to the financing of renewable energy projects without subsidies, we generally find a generalized preference on the part of banks to have a PPA contract with a solid offtaker that makes the project bankable.
 One of the recent operations in Spain that have been closed in this way was signed by Baywa in Don Rodrigo, which has been financed by Deutsche Bank.